Van Morrison

 All of the songs on this record are arrangements composed with the utmost care, using extensive instrumentation, the vocal support of a women’s chorus, and leveraging a rhythm section infused with fierce rhythm and blues and soul.
 The compositions are concise and terse, almost lapidary if one takes into account the harmonic complexity.
 The singer’s style is fluid, intense, and passionate.
 His voice is seen ever-searching for emotional balance on a thin wire, moving from faint depression, to nervousness, to spirituality and mysticism.
 Here, the English progressive song finds its point of maximum sophistication, and Morrison qualifies as the greatest aesthete in soul music’s history.

 The “perfect” style that Morrison struck on Moondance found the most supreme compromise between progressive and pop music to that date.
-After the album, Morrison, living in California, proved not too be as acrobatic, at least until 1974.
-The experiments that followed were disappointing.
-A few songs, however, proved to stick out as better than the rest: Domino (one of his classic rhythm and blues numbers), found on His Band and the Street Choir (1970), and Tupelo Honey and I Wanna Roo You from Tupelo Honey (1972), which casts an eye on country and pop.
-The album Saint Dominic’s Preview (1972) was slightly better, boasting Bernie Krause on synthesizer and containing Jackie Wilson Said (another classic rhythm and blues), the long Listen to the Lion (worthy of Astral Weeks), and Almost Independence Day.
+After the album, Morrison, living in California, lost the acrobatic stylistic balance of the early albums and, until at least 1974, his experiments were disappointing.
+A few songs, however, proved to stick out better than the rest: Domino (one of his classic rhythm and blues numbers), found on His Band and the Street Choir (1970), and Tupelo Honey and I Wanna Roo You from Tupelo Honey (1972), which casts an eye on country and pop.
+The album Saint Dominic’s Preview (1972) was slightly better, boasting Bernie Krause on synthesizer (in Almost Independence Day) and containing Jackie Wilson Said (another classic rhythm and blues), the long Listen to the Lion (worthy of Astral Weeks), and Almost Independence Day.
 The somber Snow in San Anselmo and the long Autumn Song were not enough to redeem Hard Nose the Highway (1973).
 Morrison, now the effective “owner” of the Caledonia Soul Orchestra for backup during tours, ranged between the smooth falsetto of Curtis Mayfield and the hoarse shout of Wilson Picket.
 Throughout his career he has proven to be the only white man able to compete with such black vocalists, but at this point in his career he seemed to have abandoned the abstract folk-jazz projects of Astral Weeks.

 Finally, back in his native Ireland, Morrison was able to channel his original “pastoral” inspiration of his prior masterpieces into a new introverted work, Veedon Fleece (Warner, 1974).
 Although it does not reach the levels of lyrical greatness, this album contains delightful serenades such as the passionate Country Fair and the long and vibrant You Don’t Pull No Punches.
 The mood of the album is quiet and rural, as if Morrison was seeking refuge from the urban alienation that came with his fame.
 The exotic Streets of Arlow and Linden Arden seem to float towards Heaven.